Yong Vui Kong: Personal life

-In July 2012, the Singapore government agreed to ratify changes to the mandatory death sentence for drug trafficking and murder offenses – those currently on death row may apply to have their death sentence reduced to life imprisonment.
+In July 2012, the Singapore government agreed to ratify changes to the mandatory death sentence for drug trafficking and murder offences – those on death row at that point of time may apply to have their death sentences reduced to life imprisonment.
 For those convicted of drug trafficking, they would be sentenced to imprisonment for life with/without caning, provided that they were only acting as couriers, were suffering from impaired mental responsibility (e.g. depression), substantively assist the authorities in tackling drug trafficking activities, or any other conditions.
 For drug traffickers who were not condemned to death but to life-long incarceration with caning, they should receive no less than 15 strokes of the cane.
 Yong was certified to have fulfilled the role of courier and had substantively assisted the authorities in the fight against drugs.

 On 14 November 2013, Yong's death penalty was lifted.
 He has become the first drug trafficker on death row to have his sentence reduced to life imprisonment and caning (15 strokes), under amendments made to the Misuse of Drugs Act.
 The sentence was backdated to the time when Yong was first charged.
 Yong was reportedly relieved when he was re-sentenced to life and caning, and so did his family from Sabah.
 On 22 August 2014, M. Ravi appealed against the new sentence, this time before Chief Justice Sundaresh Menon, Judge of Appeal Andrew Phang and Justice Tay Yong Kwang, that the caning imposed on Yong is unconstitutional.
 The appeal was dismissed on 4 March 2015.

 Yong will spend the rest of his natural life in jail but has a chance for release on parole upon the authorities' review of his conduct after he serves at least 20 years in prison, including time spent in remand and during the original sentence.
 The parole hearing will occur in June 2027.
 Yong, who devoted himself to Buddhism in prison and learned to speak English, hoped he could counsel youth on the dangers of drugs during his period of imprisonment.